colton-neifert/word-search-generator/README.md

 Defaults to `true`.
 Determines whether words can be placed diagonally on the puzzle.

+`backwards` (boolean)

+Defaults to `true`.
+Determines whether words can be placed backwards on the puzzle.

 `width` and `height` (integer)

 Defaults to 10x10.
 Sets the size of the puzzle.